sigma-epsilon/sigmaepsilon.math/docs/source/developer_guide/testing.rst

    python -m pytest --cov-report html --cov-config=.coveragerc --cov sigmaepsilon.math

-ALternatively, you can use Poetry to test the package:
+Alternatively, you can use Poetry to test the package:

 .. code-block:: shell